faran/yt-sdet/README.md

-prerequiste : maven pleae install maven and available from command prompt then simply run
+prerequiste : maven : Please install maven and make it available from command prompt then simply run from folder root

 >mvn clean test